berlioz-the/berlioz/docs/cli.md

 The command will preview the changes to be made and trigger deployment process.
 To monitor the process refer to [deployment status](#deployment-status) command.

 Also, once the deployment is fully provisioned you can access the public endpoints using [endpoints](#endpoints) command.

-## pull-template

-Downloads service template from the public repository.

 ## push